asantoss/web-dev-portfolio/README.md

 ├── app.html              # HTML template
 ├── app.css               # Global styles
 ├── components/           # Reusable components
+├── config/               # Site configuration
+│   └── site.json        # Centralized site settings
 ├── lib/
 │   ├── icons/           # SVG icon components
 │   ├── server/          # Server-side utilities
+│   │   ├── config.ts    # Configuration loader
+│   │   └── queries.ts   # Data fetching utilities
 │   └── stores/          # Svelte stores
 ├── posts/               # Markdown blog posts
 ├── routes/              # SvelteKit routes
 └── types/               # TypeScript type definitions
+    └── config.d.ts      # Configuration type definitions
 ```

+## 🎨 Customization

+### Personalizing Your Portfolio

+1. **Update Site Configuration**: Edit `src/config/site.json` or use the admin interface at `/admin`
+2. **Add Your Profile Image**: Place your profile image in the `static/` directory
+3. **Configure Social Links**: Add your social media profiles in the site settings
+4. **Customize Skills**: Update the skills section with your technologies and tools
+5. **Write Your Bio**: Craft your personal bio using Markdown for rich formatting

+### Adding New Skills

+Skills are dynamically rendered based on your configuration.
+To add a new skill:

+1. Add the skill to your `site.json` configuration
+2. Create an icon component in `src/lib/icons/` if needed
+3. Update the icon mapping in the Skills component

+### Theme Customization

+The site supports both light and dark themes with automatic system preference detection.
+Customize colors in `src/app.css` using Tailwind's theme configuration.

 ## 🚀 Deployment